 Annuity Contract Value: Cash Surrender Value

-The Cash Surrender Value is what your annuity is worth if you decide to cancel your contract before the Surrender Period is completed.
+The Cash Surrender Value is what your annuity is worth if you cancel your contract before the Surrender Period is completed.

-The Cash Surrender Value formula is equal to the Accumulation Value less any Surrender Charges and any applicable premium taxes but will never be less than the Guaranteed Minimum Value.
+The Cash Surrender Value formula equals the Accumulation Value less any Surrender Charges and applicable premium taxes but will never be less than the Guaranteed Minimum Value.

 Below are common names for the Cash Surrender Value in an annuity: